SeanMcCrary/EfficientEstimationDSGE/StochasticGrowth_AR1SV/readme.md

 # Stochastic Growth Model with Stochastic Volatility

 This repository contains MATLAB code for a **stochastic growth model** with **stochastic volatility** in productivity.
-The model is solved using Taylor projection and estimated using two filtering approaches:
+The model is solved using Taylor projection and two filtering approaches are presented:

 1. Extended Kalman Filter (EKF)
 2. Discretized filter for latent volatility